 Project and art director

-When a creative project is growing you above the head it can be helpful to have someone around that organizes everything for you and redirects all the info to the right sources.
+When a creative project i s growing fast, it can be helpful to have someone around that organizes everything for you and redirects all the info to the right sources.
 This can be a variety of artists, a web developer, a publisher, and anyone else you might have on your team.

 What I do

 Think of a story tucked away in your head, ready to come out.
 A bunch of written information here and there.
 A myriad of artists coming and going for a multitude of reasons.
 Art is everywhere, but only part of it is named.
 A website partially built and abandoned.
 Outdated information, changing storylines, and social media channels that didn’t see a post for many months.

 Sounds familiar?
 Maybe your project is for the gaming industry or another creative project, but regardless: That is where I could come in to organize everything, get the right info at the right places for you at the right time, and help to manage the creative people working in your team to get to the best possible outcome with as little as possible stress.